andreadeputra/MLPortfolio/Courses/RakaminMiniProject/2. Investigate Hotel Business using Data Visualization/README.md

 - The trends can be segmented based on trimester, with second trimester having the best trends out of 3
 - Hotel booking trends in Indonesia is mostly affected by holidays and academic calendar
 - Peak timing for City Hotel is between June-August

+## Impact Analysis of Stay Duration on Hotel Bookings Cancellation Rates